X-ray Crystallography Services

 Even if we know the crystallization conditions from previous studies, we often still need to set up crystallization screens to obtain good-quality crystals for X-ray crystallography data collection.
 We usually set up crystallization screens for proteins with unknown crystallization conditions and varying precipitants and concentrations, buffers, pH, temperature, etc. We typically use around 5 mg of protein at a concentration of approximately 10 mg/ml.
 However, we can start with smaller amounts or lower protein concentrations if the sample has solubility issues.
 Crystallization screens and potential crystallization condition optimization can take as little as 3 to 6 weeks, although more extended periods may be required depending on the protein.

-For our X-ray crystallography services we use the BioMax beamline at the MAX IV synchrotron in Lund.
-X-ray crystallography diffraction data collection from well-diffracting crystals and subsequent structure determination of the protein-ligand complex are usually relatively quick.
-If a close homolog (generally above 40-50% sequence identity) with a known three-dimensional structure can be found in the PDB, the molecular replacement method may be used for structure determination.
+Our X-ray crystallography services are leveraged by the BioMax beamline at the MAX IV synchrotron in Lund.
+X-ray diffraction data collection from well-diffracting crystals and subsequent structure determination of the protein-ligand complex are usually relatively quick.
+If a close homolog (generally above 40-50% sequence identity) with a known three-dimensional structure can be found in the Protein Data Bank (PDB), the molecular replacement method may be used for structure determination.
 In many cases, an AlphaFold model of the protein may also be used for initial phasing.
 If the molecular replacement method fails, “de novo” X-ray structure determination can be applied.
 A selenomethionine (SeMet)-labeled protein sample (which we can produce if requested by a client) allows for rapid structure determination using synchrotron radiation in combination with the method of anomalous scattering of X-rays.
 If SeMet labeling is not possible, we may use other methods, such as halide soaking of the crystals, which could result in a longer structure determination process.

-More detailed overview of our X-ray crystallography services worklow can be found on our technology and methods pages.
+A more detailed overview of our X-ray crystallography services workflow can be found on our technology and methods pages.

 Case Study: AI Drug Discovery Benefits from X-ray crystallography